phuongwj/Telemed-Consult-Messages-Backend-System/README.md

     "consultation_id": 1,
     "author": "David Wang",
     "author_role": "Patient",
-    "message_content": "Hey doc, I already took the medications you gave me, but the symptomps are still coming back.", "timestamp": "2025-10-25T02:49:32.940Z"
+    "message_content": "Hey Doc, the side effects have been persisting for more than two days.
+What should I do?", "timestamp": "2025-10-25T02:49:32.940Z"
 }
 ```